bioinformaticsdotca/Pathways_2019/Module2/mod2_lab_GSEA.md

 ### Introduction

+The goal of this lab is to:
+  * upload the 2 required files into GSEA,
+  * adjust relevant parameters,
+  * run GSEA,
-Our goal is to upload the 2 required files into GSEA, set up the parameters, run GSEA, open and explore the gene-set enrichment results.
-The 2 required files are a rank file (.rnk) and a pathway file (.gmt).
+  * open and explore the gene-set enrichment results.

+The 2 required files are:
+  1. a rank file (.rnk)
+  1. a pathway definition file (.gmt).

+#### Rank File
-To generate a rank file (.rnk),  a score (-log10 * pvalue * sign(logFC)) was calculated from the edgeR differential expression results.
-A gene differentially expressed at a significant level (low pvalue close to 0) will be assigned with a high score.
+To generate a rank file (.rnk),  a score (-log10(pvalue) * sign(logFC)) was calculated from the edgeR differential expression results.
+A gene that is significantly differentially expressed(i.e associated with a very small pvalue, close to 0) will be assigned a high score.
 The sign of the logFC indicates if the gene has an expression which is higher in mesenchymal (logFC > 0, the score will have a + sign) or lower in mesenchymal (logFC < 0, the score will have a - sign).
 It is used to rank the genes from top up-regulated to top down-regulated (all genes have to be included).

-Tip: how to generate a rank file. /!\ The rank file is going to be provided for the lab, you don't need to generate it.
+Tip: how to generate a rank file.
+:exclamation:  The rank file is going to be provided for the lab, you don't need to generate it.

 Calculation of the score